Megyn Kelly Out At NBC's 'Today' Show, Source Says

 Al Roker said her emailed apology to colleagues was insufficient.
 "She owes a bigger apology to folks of color around the country, because this is a history going back to the 1830s.
 Minstrel shows," Roker said.
 "To demean and denigrate a race wasn't right."

 "There was some criticism yesterday online that this was political correctness," said Craig Melvin, a new co-host at Today.
 "That's silly.
-And It's disingenuous.
+And it's disingenuous.
 And it's just as ignorant and racist as the statement itself."

 At the opening of her show Wednesday, just 90 minutes after Melvin and Roker spoke, Kelly apologized to viewers as well.
 She hasn't been seen on the air since that episode ended.

 In retrospect, Kelly's implosion seems almost foreordained.
-She had been hired as part of Lack's effort to demonstrate that NBC would not list to the left, despite the liberal outlook of MSNBC.
+She had been hired as part of Lack's effort to demonstrate that NBC News would not list to the left, despite the liberal outlook of MSNBC.
 She was coming from the nation's most influential outlet among Republicans and cultural conservatives: Fox News.

 Kelly could also claim a sense of independence; despite Fox News' affinity for President Trump, she had clashed with him during the campaign.
 And she had embraced the #MeToo movement.
 Indeed, her accusation in July 2016 that Fox News Chairman Roger Ailes had sexually harassed her, in addition to former Fox host Gretchen Carlson, ensured Ailes' dismissal.